There’s plenty riding on a job interview, and while the conversation matters, your body language can speak volumes about what you’re thinking.

-Just as repetitive hand gestures should be avoided, foot tapping can be sign of nerves, or worse, irritation and impatience.
+Just as repetitive hand gestures should be avoided, foot-tapping can be a sign of nerves, or worse, irritation and impatience.
 Keep both feet flat on the ground, and it’s hard to go wrong.

 As with all things in life, perfecting your body language in a job interview can call for practice.
 Try role-playing a few interviews with a friend or family member who will provide honest, constructive feedback.

 We speak with far more than words alone, and mastering your body language is all part of the art of convincing the hiring manager that you’re the best candidate for the job.